Hi, I'm Katie...

 A little more about me...

-I’m a working Mom of two (with a third on the way!), a self-love advocate, a true believer in the mental and physical benefits of exercise, and I’m on a personal mission to encourage women (especially Moms!) to put themselves on the top of their priority lists.
+I’m a Mom of three, a self-love advocate, a true believer in the mental and physical benefits of exercise, and I’m on a personal mission to encourage women (especially Moms!) to put themselves on the top of their priority lists.
 Sound selfish?
 Let me explain…

 It was during a period of my life when I quite literally had no time for me, that I realized I needed to make time more than ever.